 Publications And Reporting: Policies and Guidelines

-One function of the New Jersey Sea Grant Consortium’s (NJSGC) Communications Office is to distribute research results and educational materials.
-Although production of Sea Grant-related technical reports and articles is the responsibility of the researcher, NJSGC can provide assistance with supporting publications and special projects.
-Because of limited staff, we cannot offer direct assistance with photography and artwork, but we can offer advice and recommendations as to their most effective use.
-Please feel free to contact the NJSGC Communications Office for a consultation.
+One function of the Communications Program at New Jersey Sea Grant Consortium (NJSGC) is to record and distribute research results and published materials.
+Production of Sea Grant-related reports and articles is the responsibility of the agent, specialist, or funded researcher, and while NJSGC cannot offer direct assistance with photography, printing, or artwork, NJSGC’s Communications Staff can offer recommendations as to their appearance, readability, and effective use.
+Please call or contact NJSGC’s Communications Specialist (732-872-1300×18) for further information.

 General Publication Guidelines

-Submission of these articles and/or other resulting materials (brochures, posters, fact sheets, CDs, manuals, workshop materials, etc.) is critical to the continued success of the NJSGC.
-It is also a requirement of your Sea Grant funding.
+Submission of articles and/or other materials (brochures, posters, fact sheets, manuals, workshop materials, lesson plan, etc.) is critical to the continued success of NJSGC and its federally-funded Sea Grant program.
+It is also a requirement for grantees receiving New Jersey Sea Grant funds.

-Publications and other products resulting all or in part from NJSG funding must acknowledge all forms of support and include the following statement in an appropriate position or location, usually on the last page or inside front or back cover.
+Articles, publications, and other products resulting all or in part from NJSGC funding must acknowledge all forms of support and include the following statement in an appropriate position or location on the publication, usually on the last page or inside front or back cover.

-To find the NOAA grant number (this is different from the NJSG publication number) under which your project was supported, consult the following list of grant numbers issued since 1990:
+To locate the NOAA grant number under which your project was supported, consult the following list of grant numbers:

-NJSGC requires a digital (preferred) or hard copy of every journal article, published abstract, or other product (fact sheet, web-page, CD, etc.) resulting from NJSG-funded research.
+NJSGC requires a digital (preferred) or hard copy of every journal article, published abstract, or other product (fact sheet, web-page, CD, etc.) resulting from your funded research or outreach project.
 Please note all journal articles MUST include an abstract.
-The number of documents required by NJSGC for distribution to the National Sea Grant Library (NSGL) depends on the type of document, which format the document is available in, and whether the NSGL can make the digital copy accessible.

 In an effort to comply with new Federal and program policies regarding paperwork reduction and to create a more efficient system of storing and distributing research-related information, we ask that whenever possible, an electronic version of your articles and publications be provided to NJSGC’s Communications Office.
 The National Sea Grant Library has transitioned to digital and electronic distribution and filing of all Sea Grant products.
 Ideally, your documents should be scanned or converted and sent as PDF files.
-These files can be emailed as attachments to the Communications Specialist at email@example.com.
-When providing electronic files, the Communications Office will handle printing the necessary number of copies for distribution, so it is NOT necessary to submit reprint copies mentioned in the subsequent paragraphs.
+These files can be emailed as attachments to the Communications Specialist.
+When providing electronic files, the Communications Office will handle any necessary printing of copies for distribution.

 Please note: Hard copies of journal articles (peer-reviewed and non-peer-reviewed) are no longer required if a PDF is submitted to NJSGC.
 If no PDF is submitted, two hard copies are required.
 For all other publication types, please refer to the following categories to determine how many copies to send.